-PURPOSE: To outline the process for using available resources within the MSN FNP Program
+PURPOSE: To outline the process for using available resources within the Master of Science in Nursing Program

-Educational Resources
+PROCEDURE: Educational Resources

 A limited selection of videos, textbooks, review books and other materials are maintained in the School of Nursing building.
 Educational resources such as videos, review books, and other materials may be borrowed at the instructor's discretion.
 All resources must be returned as specified by the instructor.
 Unreturned or damaged resources will result in an "Academic Hold" until the item is returned or replaced.